chenmingxue/DS_frequently_used/24Projects/README.md

 10. Human Activity Recognition Dataset, data group, visualization and LSTM Deeplearning\
 This data set is collected from recordings of 30 human subjects captured via smartphones enabled with embedded inertial sensors.This is a multi-classification problem.
 The data set has 10,299 rows and 561 columns.

+11. Text Mining Dataset.
+Multi-label classification.\
+This dataset text mining and multi-lable classification practice from Kaggle.